Navigation

 Complications of an echocardiogram

-A standard echocardiogram is a safe procedure and doesn’t cause any complications.
+A standard transthoracic echocardiogram is a safe procedure and doesn’t cause any complications.

 A stress echocardiogram can sometimes cause heart rhythm problems and chest pains.
-Your doctor or sonographer will monitor you carefully throughout.
+Your sonographer or doctor or will monitor you carefully throughout.

-If your doctor or sonographer has used contrast agent or medicines during the echocardiogram, there’s a small chance you may have an allergic reaction.
+If your sonographer or doctor has used contrast agent or medicines during the echocardiogram, there’s a very small chance you may have an allergic reaction.

 Alternatives to an echocardiogram